Our feline family members can be finicky about what they eat – but if they want human food, it might not be the best idea.

 - Marijuana and edibles containing cannabis-infused butter or oil – Marijuana, if ingested, can adversely affect your cat’s nervous system and heart rate.
 Products made with concentrated THC (the psychoactive component in cannabis), such as cannabis butter, are often even more dangerous.

-- Milk and other dairy products – Cats can become lactose intolerant and ingesting dairy products can cause vomiting and diarrhea for affected felines.
+- Milk, cheese and other dairy products – Cats don’t tolerate dairy very well and can become lactose intolerant.
+Ingesting dairy products can cause vomiting and diarrhea for affected felines.

 - Onions, garlic and chives – All members of the onion family can cause problems if eaten in large quantities, as these contain disulfides and sulfoxides (thiosulphate), both of which can cause anemia and damage red blood cells.
 Even meat products containing onion powder (such as some baby foods) are dangerous for cats.